reddxae/protonaosp-font-pack/README.md

 Additionally, Roboto will be used as a fallback for characters not supported by Inter.
 This way, unsupported characters are still displayed with the correct metrics and hints.

-Since the Pixel stock uses Google Sans for UI and Google apps, and this implementation is a bit hard-coded and doesn't use auto-adjustment in some cases, I had to manually set the most eye-pleasing font metrics for certain styles (see [font_fallback.xml](/modules/pixel/system/etc/font_fallback.xml)).
-You can change them to your liking by changing the values where they're set.
+Since the stock Pixel OS uses Google Sans for the UI and Google apps, and its implementation is a bit hard-coded and lacks auto-adjustment in some cases, I had to manually set the most eye-pleasing font metrics for certain styles (see [font_fallback.xml](/modules/pixel/system/etc/font_fallback.xml#L87)).
+You can change them to your liking by increasing or decreasing the values.

 ____

-Compatible and tested with pure clean Android 15 (LineageOS 22.1) and stock Pixel OS (AP4A.250205.002).
-Most likely won't work with vendor ROMs like HyperOS, ColorOS etc.
+Compatible with and tested on stock Android 15 (LineageOS 22.1) and stock Pixel OS (AP4A.250205.002).
+It is unlikely to work with vendor ROMs such as HyperOS or ColorOS.

 ## Credits